deepak427/Todo-client/README.md

-# `yarn install`
+# `npm install`
 use the above command on the client side to install dependencies

-# `npm install`
-use the above command on the server side to install dependencies

-# `yarn run dev`
+# `npm run dev`
 use the above command on the client side to run client

-# `npm run dev`
-use the above command on the server side to run server